LLNL/maestrowf/mkdocs/docs/Maestro/specification.md

 There are currently two types of dependencies:

 * `path`: verifies the existence of the specified path before execution.
 This is a list of (`-` prefixed) dictionaries of paths to acquire.
+If a path's existence cannot be verified, then Maestro will throw an exception and halt the study launching process.

     | **Key** |   **Required?**  | **Type**  |  **Description**                                                           |
     | :-:     |        :-:       |   :-:     |      :-:                                                                   |
     | `name`  |       Yes        |   str     | Unique name for the identifying/referring to the path dependency           |
     | `path`  |       Yes        |   str     | Path to acquire and make available for substitution into string data/steps |

+    !!! info

+        A path dependency will only check for the exact path that is specified.
+Maestro will not attempt to verify any sub-paths or sub-directories underneath that path.

 * `git`: clones the specified repository before excution of the study.
 This is a list of (`-` prefixed) dictionaries of repositories to clone